 They don’t get dressed to be recorded, but to enjoy the Romanian folk dances and wear their traditional costumes.
 Some of these people have jobs outside the country, and they returned home for Christmas.
 But none of them have forgotten their roots.
 Good thing!
 Now, if you will read the other post about last year’s Christmas prom and compare the videos, you will see that a lot more people came in traditional clothes.
 Almost everyone.

 And this year was so crowded!
 There wasn’t almost any space to dance.
-I was amazed to see that some of them took it to the next level and came in peasant sandals with woolen socks, and the men in long leather boots.
-They looked so fine, that I was sorry for not wearing my pair of sandals.
-Next year, I bet there will be even more people wearing peasant sandals.
+I was amazed to see that some of them were wearing peasant sandals with woolen socks, and the men in long leather boots.

 The blouses were extraordinary, some were wearing old blouses, and other women were wearing new blouses, a sign that the peasant women are still sewing and embroidering wonderful pieces.
 Now one thing I’ve noticed is that the old women are coming to the prom and they sit on the chairs around the dance floor.
 And they will not leave until it’s over :).
 They sit and watch.
 First, I thought it’s all about finding subjects for the next day gossip.
 Later, I understood that this is actually a very old tradition.
 In the past, a young girl’s mother was joining her daughter when she was going to dance.
 The girl was ready for marriage, but not allowed to have premarital relationships.
 During the dance, she could dance with boys, speak with them, spend some time, but always under her mother’s control.